What Does It Cost to Run a Clothes Dryer in California?

 Fixed-usage and calculator pathways

-- 1,500 kWh cost in California — Usage-tier estimate for the same state
+- Electricity cost for 500 kWh in California — Cost for this usage amount in the same state

 - Custom usage calculator for California — Custom kWh and scenario cost calculation